gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Hyperparameter-Optimize/How-to-use-Clustering.md

 ---
 layout: default
-title: How to use FedOps Clustering
+title: How to use FedOps Clustering Tuning
 nav_order: 1
-parent: FedOps Hyperparameter Optimize
+parent: FedOps Clustering Tuning
 ---
 # FedOps 1.2 guide

-# FedOps clustering
+# FedOps Clustering Tuning

 {: .highlight }
 🖥️ why we have to use this method?